 The group that I was with made amphibious landings on Saipan, Leyte and Okinawa.
 After the Saipan battle ended, most of us got very sick from the dreaded dengue fever carried by mosquitoes.
 It was much like malaria except, if you lived through it, it didn't recur as malaria did.
 We were then put on a ship and sent to the island of Espirito Santo in the New Hebrides, near New Zealand, for rest and relaxation.

 Instead, we were dumped into a hot, tropical jungle, where we worked for several weeks to get a fairly livable camp.
 About the time it became livable, we loaded up for the assault on Leyte, and that was more swamp, rice paddies and jungle.
-We rested in tents along with scorpions, snakes and lizzards for a few weeks after MacArthur "returned" and retook the place.
+We rested in tents along with scorpions, snakes and lizards for a few weeks after MacArthur "returned" and retook the place.

 Then, on Easter Sunday, April Fool's Day, we landed on the "Big One", Okinawa.
 That was a tough one.
 Soon after that battle ended, we were again loaded onto ships and sent out into the beautiful blue Pacific to ride out the biggest typhoon of the century.
 That was as scary as the battle!